 For children with a diagnosis of Autism Spectrum Disorder, daily activities and interactions can be challenging, and in many different ways.
 Our therapists work one-on-one with clients to create a personalized plan that uses Applied Behavior Analysis (ABA) Therapy.
 ABA is based on the principles of how children learn combined with natural-environment settings and actions, helping clients to modify their behavior.
 This type of therapy uses activities of daily living to practice and develop skills, increasing behaviors that positively affect the client and decreasing behaviors that negatively affect them.
 Our therapists utilize behavior intervention plans developed by a BCBA (Board-Certified Behavior Analyst) that incorporate client goals, needs, and interventions.
 ABA is an intensive therapy that necessitates adherence to a scheduled duration of hours.

 All therapy services are provided in an inclusive community setting at Kids Play Gym.
 Children receiving services will utilize both the public gym space, as well as our private therapy areas.
-All children that are receiving services will be granted free admission to the public gym space, either before or after their session with parental supervision.

 Applied Behavior Analysis, or ABA, is a therapeutic method that helps children with autism reinforce positive behaviors and discourage negative behaviors through reward systems and consequences.
 ABA is play-based and aids children in gaining behavioral skills through one-on-one interactions with a therapist, as well as by playing with other children.